Ava DuVernay drama starring Noah Wyle coming to CBS

 "The Red Line" in some ways seems to be CBS's answer to the issues-driven dramas that have had some difficulty attracting eyeballs in recent years.

-Notably, FOX premiered officer-involved shooting drama "Shots Fired" last year but it was canceled after one season.
+Notably, Fox premiered officer-involved shooting drama "Shots Fired" last year but it was canceled after one season.

 ABC's socially conscious anthology "American Crime," which earned star Regina King two Emmy Awards, had a respectable three-year run but was axed last year.